Frank O'Hara & Marion Raycheba in China

 Road and the locale of the first efforts to unite all of China under one

-instruction in such things as sales training, small business management,
+give instruction in such things as sales training, small business management,

 effective meetings, western etiquette and about ten other subjects that arose